goldfirere/units/README.md

 it _must not_ inspect that parameter.
 Internally, it will be passed `undefined` quite often.

-The `MkQu` type synonym makes a dimensioned quantity for a given unit.
+The `MkQu` type synonym makes a quantity for a given unit.
 Note that `Length` and `Length'` are _the same type_.
 The `MkQu` machinery notices that these two are inter-convertible and will produce the same dimensioned quantity.

-Note that, as you can see in the function examples at the end, it is necessary to specify the choice of unit when creating a dimensioned quantity or extracting from a dimensioned quantity.
+Note that, as you can see in the function examples at the end, it is necessary to specify the choice of unit when creating a quantity or extracting from a quantity.
 Thus, other than thinking about the vagaries of floating point wibbles and the `Show` instance, it is _completely irrelevant_ which unit is canonical.
 The type `Length` defined here could be used equally well in a program that deals exclusively in feet as it could in a